anilgitpractice/docker_assig/README.md

 ## Dockerinstallation on your machine:

-  - Install docker on your machine by using this url [Docker_Installation url ](https://docs.docker.com/desktop/install/linux-install/).
+  - Install docker on your machine by using this url [click here](https://docs.docker.com/desktop/install/linux-install/).

   -  After completion of the docker installation follow the below steps for the dockerization of csvserver application.